paol-imi/use-mutable-source/docs/src/guide/source-as-dependency.md

 );
 ```

-Another possible pattern is to create the Item children components dynamically, and generate an Item inside each of them.
+Another possible pattern is to create the Item components dynamically, and generate an Item inside each of them.

 ```tsx
 const ListComponent = () => {